-- 8.1 A Development Permit for Building Works assessable under the Building Assessment Provisions must be obtained prior to the commencement of any building works on the site. - 8.2 Any lighting devices associated with the development, such as sensory lighting, must be positioned on the development site and shielded so as not to cause glare or other nuisance to nearby residents and motorists.
-Night lighting must be designed, constructed and operated in accordance with Australian Standard AS4282 "Control of the obtrusive effects of outdoor lighting". - 8.3 Impervious paved waste storage area/s must be provided in accordance with the approved plans (refer to condition 2.1) and the Environmental Protection Regulation 2019 and must be: - 8.3.1 designed and located so as not to cause a nuisance to neighbouring properties; - 8.3.2 surrounded by at least a 1.8 metre high screen fence that obstructs from view the contents of the waste storage area by any member of the public from any public place; - 8.3.3 of a sufficient size to accommodate commercial type bins that will be serviced by a commercial contractor plus clearances around the bins for manoeuvring and cleaning; - 8.3.4 setback a minimum of two (2) metres from any road frontage; and - 8.3.5 provided with a suitable hosecock and hoses at the refuse container area, and washdown must be drained to the sewer and fitted with an approved stormwater diversion valve arrangement in accordance with the Sewerage Trade Waste provisions and the Plumbing and Drainage Act 2018.
+- 8.1 A Development Permit for Building Works assessable under the Building Assessment Provisions must be obtained prior to the commencement of any building works on the site. - 8.2 All building works for Class 2 to Class 9 buildings must be undertaken in accordance with Queensland Development Code, Mandatory Part 1.4 "Building over or near relevant infrastructure." - 8.3 All building works must be undertaken in accordance with Council's Building Over/Adjacent to Local Government Sewerage Infrastructure Policy and any permit obtained in respect of this policy. - 8.4 All external elements, such as air conditioners and associated equipment, must be adequately screened from public view to Council's satisfaction. - 8.5 Any lighting devices associated with the development, such as sensory lighting, must be positioned on the development site and shielded so as not to cause glare or other nuisance

+- to nearby residents and motorists.
+Night lighting must be designed, constructed and operated in accordance with Australian Standard AS4282 "Control of the obtrusive effects of outdoor lighting". - 8.6 All windows facing the adjoining residential properties must be properly glazed or screened to not intrude on the privacy of residents. - 8.7 The development site must be fenced along all boundaries shared with adjacent residential properties with a minimum 1.8 metre high solid screen fence to ensure privacy and security to adjoining residential properties.
+The fence must be constructed of materials and finishes that are aesthetically pleasing and commensurate with the surrounding residential area. - 8.8 Impervious paved waste storage area/s must be provided in accordance with the approved plans (refer to condition 2.1) and the Environmental Protection Regulation 2019 and must be: - 8.8.1 designed and located so as not to cause a nuisance to neighbouring properties; and - 8.8.2 surrounded by at least a 1.8 metre high screen fence that obstructs from view the contents of the waste storage area by any member of the public from any public place;
-Note: As an alternative to a washdown facility, a fully contained commercial bin cleaning service is acceptable provided no wastewater is discharged from the site to the sewer.

-8.4 All electrical and telecommunication services and utilities connected to the property, including electrical outlets, must be designed and installed at such a height that they are a minimum of 500 millimetres above a one per cent (1%) Annual exceedance probability flood level.